 All these works have considered the flow in incompressible or subsonic regimes.
-However, there are reasons to suspect (see e.g. Mele et al. 2016, in the context of riblets) that a further advantage of reducing skin friction on a wing resides in the ability to interact with the position and strength of the shock waves which may form in the transonic regime.
-In this work we present the first direct numerical simulation (DNS) of the turbulent flow over an airfoil in the transonic regime, where flow control originally targeted to friction reduction is applied.
-Specifically, we explore to what extent a localised control for skin-friction reduction interacts with the shock and alters the aerodynamic performance of the airfoil.
+However, there are reasons to suspect (see e.g. Mele, Tognaccini & Catalano (2016), in the context of riblets) that a further advantage of reducing skin friction on a wing resides in the ability to interact with the position and strength of the shock waves that may form in the transonic regime.
+A similar outcome was found by Banchetti (2020) in a preliminary stage of the present work, with a RANS study of an aircraft with spanwise forcing.
+Here we present the first direct numerical simulation (DNS) of the turbulent flow over an airfoil in the transonic regime, where flow control originally targeted at friction reduction is applied.
+Specifically, we explore the extent to which a localised control for skin-friction reduction interacts with the shock and alters the aerodynamic performance of the airfoil.
 The results are also extrapolated to the whole aircraft.
-The active control technique chosen for the study is the streamwise-traveling waves of spanwise forcing (Quadrio et al. 2009), which produce large (hence easily measurable) effects and large net savings as well.
+The active control technique chosen for the study is streamwise-travelling waves of spanwise forcing (Quadrio, Ricco & Viotti 2009), which produce large (hence easily measurable) effects and large net savings as well.
 Although physical actuators to implement such forcing on an airplane are currently unavailable, the general conclusions are expected to be valid for any skin-friction reduction technology, be it active or passive.